Debug

 Use built-in tools to troubleshoot issues in your Gloo Gateway setup.

-Gloo Gateway is based on Envoy proxy.
+Gloo Gateway consists of the control plane and an Envoy-based kgateway data plane.
 If you experience issues in your environment, such as policies that are not applied or traffic that is not routed correctly, in a lot of cases, these errors can be observed at the proxy.
-In this guide you learn how to use the Gloo Gateway and Envoy debugging tools to troubleshoot misconfigurations on the gateway.

 Debug the control plane